 With sweet, light blue berries that begin to ripen in early to mid-July, this Northern Highbush cultivar is known as a great type to plant with other highbush types for cross-pollination.

-Green foliage turns scarlet in the fall, with a 5-6 foot maximum height and 3 to 4-foot spread.
+Green foliage turns scarlet in the fall, with a five- to six-foot maximum height and three- to four-foot spread.

 4. Brightwell (Zones 6-9)